BOND REPORT: Treasury Yield Curve Steepens After Weaker-than-expected December Jobs Data

 What are yields doing?

-The yield curve, a line tracking yields across Treasury maturities, steepened in the wake of the data.
+The yield curve, a line plotting yields across Treasury maturities, steepened in the wake of the data as yields fluctuated.

-The yield on the benchmark 10-year Treasury note was up 0.5 basis point at 2.458%, while the 2-year Treasury note yield was off 0.8 basis point at 1.948%.
+In recent action, the yield on the benchmark 10-year Treasury note was up 2.3 basis points at 2.478%, while the 2-year Treasury note yield was up just 0.4 basis point at 1.96%.
 The spread between 2- and 10-year yields is a widely watched measure of the yield curve.

 Yields and debt prices move in the opposite direction.